Get Started

 1. The basics of color matching

-The writer Roy T. Bennett noted: “It takes sunshine and rain to make a rainbow.”
-Same goes for color matching.
+Writer Roy T. Bennett said: “It takes sunshine and rain to make a rainbow.”
+The same goes for color matching.

-Before we wander into the world of color, let’s go through my glossary of color printing terminology so you can get a better grip on color matching.
+Before we explore the ins and outs of color, let’s review the glossary of color printing terminology so you can get a better grip on color matching.

 Color design and printing glossary